mxjoly/react-ssr-setup/README.md

 #### `yarn start`

-Starts the app in development mode: creates a new client and server dev build using [Webpack](https://webpack.js.org/), starts the [Express](https://expressjs.com/) server build (for both file serving and server side pre-rendering) and keeps webpack open in watchmode.
+Starts the app in development mode: creates a new client and server dev build using [Webpack][webpack-url], starts the [Express][express-url] server build (for both file serving and server side pre-rendering) and keeps webpack open in watchmode.
 Updates the app (if possible) on change using HMR.

 #### `yarn build`